 2D animations is when scenes and characters are animated in a 2D space instead of a 3D environment.
 Today, artists use computer software to create everything in a 2D animations, including environments, characters, visual effects, and more.
 The reason 2D was put in a separate category is that in addition to the option of animating frame by frame, an animator has the option of creating rigs for the characters and then move the body parts individually instead of drawing the character over and over.

-3D animations is the manipulation of three dimensional objects and virtual environments with the use of a computer program.
-The animation techniques of 3D animations has a lot of similarities with stop-motion animation, as they both deal with animating and posing models, and still conforms to the frame-by-frame approach of 2D animation.
-Animation is done by posing the models on certain key frames, after which the computer will calculate and perform an interpolation between those frames to create movement.
+3D animation is the manipulation of three dimensional objects and virtual environments with the use of a computer program.
+The animation techniques of 3D animations have a lot of similarities with stop-motion animation, as they both deal with animating and posing models and still conform to the frame-by-frame approach of 2D animation.
+Animation is done by posing the models on certain keyframes, after which the computer will calculate and perform an interpolation between those frames to create movement.

 Flash based animation: